 Author Anna Thomas

 The cookbook author is Anna Thomas, born of Polish descent who moved to this country as an infant.
 She learned to cook, with influence of her family’s cuisine, and loved to entertain friends while in graduate school.
 Friends suggested she write a cookbook and this resulted in The Vegetarian Epicure, written while she was a film student at UCLA.
 It’s success lead to a second cookbook, The Vegetarian Epicure, Book Two.

 Anna writes screenplays and produces films.
-Her screen credits include My Family, Mi Familia and El Norte, both of which were nominated for an Academy Award.
+Her screen credits include My Family, Mi Familia and El Norte, both of which were nominated for Academy Awards.
 Over the years, Anna’s interest in cooking has continued.
 She’s followed the success of her first books with others including: Love Soup, The New Vegetarian Epicure, From Anna’s Kitchen: Plain and Fancy Vegetarian Menus and the Vegan Vegetarian Omnivore.
 Her style of cooking has changed over the years; perhaps more sophisticated while still simple.
 The same interest in vegetarian menus continues.
 Here is Anna’s WEB site where you can learn more about her cookbooks and what’s she’s doing currently:

 Baked Beans à la Charente Casserole – Making the Recipe

 I’m trying to include more plant foods, beans and legumes in my diet.
-So I decided to try a recipe from The Vegetarian Epicure.
+So I decided to make a recipe from The Vegetarian Epicure.
 The recipe, Baked Beans à la Charente, is made with dried white beans – I used Louisiana Blue Runner brand — which are cooked with savory seasonings, and then baked with tomatoes, wine and cognac and topped with fresh tomato and eggplant slices.
 A hearty meal.

 This recipe is reprinted as is with permission from the author, Anna Thomas.